 BEFORE YOU LEAVE OUR HOSPITAL

-Our priority is that your recovery is straight forward and quick.
+Our priority is that your recovery is straightforward and quick.
 You will be provided aftercare instructions by our surgeon once he has assessed you and is ready to discharge you personally from the hospital.
 This will include any pain medications and antibiotics.

 THE FIRST 24 HOURS AFTER SURGERY

-You will feel slightly drowsy from the anesthesia until it wears off.
+You will feel slightly drowsy from the anaesthesia until it wears off.
 At this point, any swelling to the nose will be at its highest and you will feel like you have a head cold/flu with a blocked nose while the swelling slowly decreases.

 Many surgeons advise no showering for one week which is a very difficult task for anyone.
 We advise that it’s ok to have regular hand showers with lukewarm water and ensuring no water is submerged onto the incisions or plasters of the nose.
 We will advise you of this before you leave the hospital.

 THE FIRST 3 DAYS AFTER SURGERY

 You will still feel slightly tired after a few days and this is generally due to the temporary change to sleeping completely on your back.
 Any bruising from the surgery around the sides of the nose will start to turn yellow before disappearing at this time.
 We advise patients to take Homoeopathic Arnica tablets to help speed up the recovery against small bruising.